Rangi42/polishedcrystal/README.md

    * Money loss formula from Gen III when whiting out
    * Unlimited-use TMs from Gen V
    * Gain experience from catching Pokémon like in Gen VI
-   * Don't require trading to evolve any Pokémon
    * Cure poison when it reaches 1 HP outside a battle, or don't damage at all outside battles
    * Sound-based moves bypass Substitute
    * Struggle does 25% recoil damage